Toro, France rally Mariners past Rays 2-1 to stop slide - NewsBreak

 The 24-year-old Kirby, a first-round draft pick out of Elon, struck out three of his first four batters after being called up from Double-A Arkansas.
 He allowed four hits and fanned seven with no walks on 81 pitches.

-“It’s exactly what we needed,” Mariners manager Scott Servais said.
-“I really wasn’t expecting it.
-I didn’t know what we were going to get from a rookie in his first time out there, but I could not have asked for more.
-So I'm really excited for him and having him part of our rotation going forward."

-Rays starter Ryan Yarbrough gave up four hits with four strikeouts and a walk in five scoreless innings.
+Rays starter Ryan Yarbrough matched him, though.
+Yarbrough also gave up four hits with four strikeouts and a walk in five scoreless innings.
 It was his second start of the season, after permitting five runs in the first inning of his 2022 debut on Tuesday.

-“Our pitching went toe-to-toe with them,” Cash said.
-“Yarbs was really encouraging.
-That was the highlight of our day.”

 Andrés Muñoz followed Kirby and struck out the side for the Mariners in the seventh, but Margot finally broke through against Erik Swanson in the eighth.
 It was the first run the reliever has given up in 12 innings this season.